 Where | Split Ferry Port

-Cost Split to Korcula ferry | 140 HRK (€18,50) one way
+Cost | 140 HRK (€18,50) one way

 Travel time | Approximately 2 hours and 15 minutes

-Split to Korcula ferry departure times | Daily 07:40 and 17:00
+Departure time | Daily 07:40 and 17:00

-If you’re after a trip to Korcula from Dubrovnik, you’ll have to go to the Dubrovnik ferry port, situated in Gruz, a neighbourhood at roughly 25-minutes of Dubrovnik Old Town.
+How to get from Dubrovnik to Korcula | If you’re after a trip to Korcula from Dubrovnik, you’ll have to go to the Dubrovnik ferry port, situated in Gruz, a neighbourhood roughly 25 minutes from Dubrovnik Old Town.

 Make your way to the ferry port by jumping aboard a local bus that leaves for Gruz from the Pile gate.
-Bus lines that operate this area include no 1a, no 1b, and 3.
+Bus lines that operate in this area include no 1a, no 1b, and 3.
 More information on the Dubrovnik bus lines here.

 As soon as you leave Dubrovnik, it should take around 2 hours to reach Korcula.